AlexAaqil/kings-table-restaurant-pos/README.md

-# Laravel Blade Template
+# Kings Table Restaurant POS

-A blue-print for laravel blade projects with an admin dashboard and authentication.
+A POS for Kings Table Restaurant.

 ## Installation
 1. Clone the Repository